predrag-viceic/kde-on-pitop/README.md

 # KDE on Pi-top

-This repository contains some hints on how to use pi-top with KDE as a playground desktop for kids and Dads.
+This repository contains some hints on how to use [Pi-top](https://www.pi-top.com/) with [KDE](https://www.kde.org/) as a playground desktop.

 The starting point of the installation is the image from the [Minibian](https://minibianpi.wordpress.com/) project and the result is the full blown desktop environment.
 I intend to document as much of the install process, so if interested, come back often ! :)